getsops/sops/README.rst

 Encrypting using GCP KMS
 ~~~~~~~~~~~~~~~~~~~~~~~~
 GCP KMS has support for authorization with the use of `Application Default Credentials
-<https://developers.google.com/identity/protocols/application-default-credentials>`_ and using an oauth2 token.
+<https://developers.google.com/identity/protocols/application-default-credentials>`_ and using an OAuth 2.0 token.
 Application default credentials precedes the use of access token.

 Using Application Default Credentials you can authorize by doing this: